hexley21/DataLens-SaaS/README.md

 docker-compose up --build
 ```

-It may not launch on first try, so try to launch the image again

-The postgresql database will run throguh a sql `data-design.sql` file only for once
+It is important to have the `data-design.sql` file, so the database could initialize every table and add all needed data